BowinJH/Code-In-Place/README.md

 # Code-In-Place
-Porjects done throughout Code In Place 2021 based on Stanford CS106A
+Projects done throughout Code In Place 2021 based on Stanford CS106A